-The Custodian of the Fund is Mainstream Group Holdings Limited (an Apex Group Company).
+The Custodian of the Fund is Apex Group Holdings Limited.

 The Fund may hold between 40 and 70 listed Australian securities, as well as securities expected to be listed on an Australian exchange, in accordance with the provisions of the Fund's Information memorandum and the Fund's Constitution.
 It targets a 'Total Return' of capital, dividends and franking credits.
 In addition, the Fund will seek to remain fully invested with the Fund's allowable maximum cash exposure of 5% of total assets at any one time.